matthewjmiller/mattmiller/CV.md

 "The World Does Not Need Words: Notes on Faithfully Teaching Technical Writing."
 Presentation to the faculty of College of the Ozarks, 2019.

 “Psychoanalytic Criticism and the Elegy.”
-Invited Guest Lecture for Dr. Matthew Bardowell's English 202, Introduction to Poetry, Saint Louis University, 2013.
+Invited Guest Lecture for Dr. Matthew Bardowell's English 202 course, Introduction to Poetry, Saint Louis University, 2013.

 “Mapping Your Way through Prezi.”
 Saint Louis University Writing Program Workshop Series 2011.